 Enough food for two lunches and snacks.
 Lunches should be able to be eaten on the go, and require no refrigeration.
 Dinner and breakfast will be provided.

-If you have a food sensitivity please let contact email@example.com.
+If you have a food sensitivity please contact email@example.com with details.

 At least two filled 1 liter bottles of water and/or CamelBack-style bladder